hzget/hzget.github.io/ml_tech/fine_tune_the_model.md

 * fine-tune "hyper-parameters" of other objects
 * automate the whole process in one pipeline

+Hyperparameters are the variables that govern the training process and the topology of an ML model.
+These variables remain constant over the training process and directly impact the performance of your ML program.
+Hyperparameters are of two types:

+* Model hyperparameters which influence model selection such as the number and width of hidden layers
+* Algorithm hyperparameters which influence the speed and quality of the learning algorithm such as the learning rate for Stochastic Gradient Descent (SGD) and the number of nearest neighbors for a k
+Nearest Neighbors (KNN) classifier.

+useful links:

+1. [scikit-learn tuning method][sl-tuning] GridSearchCV or RandomizedSearchCV
+2. [KerasTuner][KerasTuner]: it is the KerasTuner official site
+3. [KerasTuner examples in tensorflow.org][KerasTuner tf examples]

 ## Fine-Tune hyperparameters of an estimator

 Hyper-parameters are parameters that are not directly